-The Saint Louis University School of Law offers a two-year J.D. for Foreign Lawyers program enabling highly qualified candidates who have received their first degree in law outside of the United States to earn their Juris Doctor in four semesters by granting them advanced standing based on their prior law studies.
+Saint Louis University School of Law offers a Two-Year J.D. for Foreign Lawyers program, enabling highly qualified candidates who have received their first degree in law outside of the United States to earn their Juris Doctor in four semesters by granting them advanced standing based on their prior law studies.

 - Graduates will be able to demonstrate knowledge of substantive and procedural law and the American legal system.

 - Graduates will be able to demonstrate an effective ability to resolve legal issues.

 - Graduates will be able to communicate effectively, orally and in writing, to clients and other audiences in a variety of legal contexts.

 - Graduates will be able to research effectively and efficiently.

 - Graduates will be able to demonstrate competency in additional skills that are essential for effective lawyering.

 - Graduates will be able to exercise proper professional and ethical judgment in interactions with clients, the profession, and the legal system.

 - Graduates will be able to exemplify SLU LAW’s mission.